thechiragjogani/dotfiles/README.md

 3. Enter new root password.
 4. Log out and re-login as root with the password.

-Warning: Please move your data from desktop, download, documents, pictures , and movies before running the script as they will be deleted.
+Warning: Please move your data from desktop, download, documents, pictures , public, templates and videos folders before running the script as they will be deleted.

 Steps to install: